Angkaram/Pharmaceutical-Study-Web-App-Project/README.md

 # Medical Website Project
-Our REACT and Vendia project for the medical website (as part of the CSC 131 course at Sacramento State University
+A React and Vendia project for the medical website (as part of the CSC 131 course at Sacramento State University) Created by Angelo Karam, Rahul Gupta, Anthony Dominguez, Jacob Cruz, Devesh Naidu, Farhad Lakzaei, and Dakshina Ethdath Waduge

-# Please Note:
+# Instructions and Notes:
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Packages Required to Install:

 ### `npm install firebase`

 ### `npm install react-router-dom`

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts